J0rgeSerran0/Ableton-Color-Changer/README.md

 ## Organization of the colors
-I have organized the name of the tracks by categories, but in the program, you can find the name of the tracks only
+I have organized the name of the tracks by categories, but in this program or utility, you can find the name of the tracks only

+> *Note:* I have tried to follow the organization suggested by Marc Mozart

 I share with you the categories, name of the tracks and color.
 You can edit this content as you want.
 I am going to explain you how to do it